Artiz58/holbertonschool-simple_shell/README.md

+# Simple Shell

-Welcome to the # Simple Shell # (sh)!
+Welcome to the Simple Shell (sh)!
 This document provides an overview of the code's functionality and usage.

 ### Overview